 Measure the mass of your ball, using your balance.
 For instance, suppose the mass of the ball is 0.1 kilograms (kg).

-Since you can't measure the radius of the ball, calculate the radius by first measuring the equatorial circumference (the circumference at the widest point of the ball; equally distant from each pole).
-Divide the equatorial circumference by 2 x pi (approximately 6.28); this is the radius of your ball.
-Calculate the volume of the ball by plugging the length of the radius into the equation for the volume of a sphere.
+Find the radius of the ball by first measuring the diameter (distance of a straight line through the ball at the widest part).
+Divide the diameter by 2; this gives the radius of your ball.
+Calculate the volume of the ball by plugging the radius into the equation for the volume of a sphere.
 Suppose the ball bearing has a radius of 0.01 meter (m).
 The volume would be:

 Calculate the density of the ball by dividing its mass by its volume.
 The density of the ball in the example would be: